Freetown, Massachusetts: Library

-"Freetown opened its free library December 10, 1892."
+Freetown opened its free library December 10, 1892.
 Today, each side of town features its own library: the Guildford H. Hathaway Public Library, on North Main St. in Assonet, has served the Assonet population since 1895, while the James White Memorial Library, a privately owned, publicly operated library on Washburn Rd. in East Freetown, has served that community's population since 1947.
 In fiscal year 2008, the town of Freetown spent 0.58% ($113,681) of its budget on its public libraries—approximately $12 per person.

 Culture

-While culture in Freetown as a whole has developed mostly over the last twenty years, both villages in town have strong cultural histories.
+Both villages in town have strong cultural histories.
 There are a number of major, annual events such as the Strawberry Festival, held every Father's Day and sponsored by the Tuesday Club of Assonet, the Chicken Barbecue sponsored by the East Freetown Congregational Christian Church, and several events during the Fourth of July, including a parade and a fireworks display over the Assonet River.